 So, whether you have a huge customer pool or just a few beta users, make sure you conduct enough interviews, run plenty of surveys, and do thorough secondary research to create the ideal prototypical customer profile.
-Once done, use all the information gathered to stitch together a story that aligns with your target audiences’ worldviews and interests.

 Set a goal for your story